Skip to content

 Benefits of yearly long-term support releases

-How it will work
+How it works

-Transitioning to the LTS Cycle
+Transitioning to the LTS cycle

 1. Edit the repository file /etc/yum.repos.d/s9s-repo.repo and change the URL to: